karthickj04/JKyamlPlays/README.md

 # JKyamlPlays
 # Author : JK
-# Karthick Ansible plays
+Ansible plays and tasks
-# This repo consist of my sample plays.
+This repo consist of my sample plays.